aaronj1605/noraa/README.md

 This project is released under the MIT License.
 See LICENSE.

 Attribution request:
-If you use this project in research, teaching, demos, derivative tools, or redistributed builds, please provide visible credit to Aaron Jones and link back to this repository.
+If you use this project in research, teaching, demos, derivative tools, or redistributed builds, please provide visible credit to this repository.